jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>SI Units for Storage</figcaption>

 From the figure below we can see that global data storage is predicted to be 16 ZB by 2025 and is doubling every 4 years.
-A formula to predict the storage available at a given year is thus 16 × 2<sup>(year - 2025)/4</sup> ZB.
-To be safe we want to force our attackers' [rainbow tables](#rainbow-tables) to be larger this value for some years into the future so that there is no chance of a rainbow table attack.
+A formula to predict the storage available at a given year is thus <code>16 × 2<sup>(year - 2025)/4</sup> ZB</code>.
+To be safe we want to force our attackers' rainbow tables to be larger this value for some years into the future so that there is no chance of a rainbow table attack.

 <figure>
   <img src="/image/blog/2023-04-02-salts-and-peppers/data-growth.png" alt="Global Data Storage Growth 2021-2025 (source: Redgate)"/>
   <figcaption>Global Data Storage Growth 2021-2025 (source: <a href="https://www.red-gate.com/blog/database-development/whats-the-real-story-behind-the-explosive-growth-of-data">Redgate</a>)</figcaption>
 </figure>

-Readily available public unsalted [rainbow tables](#rainbow-tables) commonly vary from hundreds of Megabytes to Terabytes in size.
-Let's consider an extreme case where a [rainbow tables](#rainbow-tables) is only 1 Megabyte in size.
-Salting forces the number of [rainbow tables](#rainbow-tables) needed by an attacker to be equal to the number of unique salts:
+For reference, readily available public unsalted rainbow tables commonly vary from hundreds of Megabytes to Terabytes in size.
+Let's consider an extreme case where a rainbow tables is only 1 Megabyte in size for our calculations.
+Salting forces the number of rainbow tables needed by an attacker to be equal to the number of unique salts.
+So we get:

 `Size of all Rainbow Tables = Unique Salts × 1 Megabyte`